Duration: 50 minutes without interval

 directed by Marco Rampoldi

-readings by Sonia Bergamasco
+with Sonia Bergamasco

 a Piccolo Teatro di Milano – Teatro d’Europa production